-- 1. The public school or District has reached the maximum student-to-teacher ratio allowed under federal law, state law, rules for standards of accreditation, or other applicable rule or regulation; or - 2.
+- 1. The public school or District has reached the maximum student-to-teacher ratio allowed under federal law,; state law,; rules for the standards of for accreditation; or other applicable State rule or Federal regulation; or - 2.
 Approving the transfer would conflict with a provision of an enforceable desegregation court order or a public school district's court-approved desegregation plan regarding the effects of past racial segregation in student assignment.
 A foster child whose application is rejected by the District may submit a written request within ten (10) days following the receipt of the rejection letter from the superintendent to the State Board of Education for the State Board to reconsider the transfer.